MicrosoftDocs/azure-stack-docs/azure-stack/mdc/azure-stack-kubernetes-aks-engine-deploy-windows-tzl.md

 ---

-# Install the AKS engine on Windows in Azure Stack Hub (MDC)
+# Install the AKS engine on Windows in Azure Stack Hub - Modular Data Center (MDC)

 You can use a Windows machine in your Azure Stack Hub to host the AKS engine in order to deploy and manage a Kubernetes cluster.
 In this article, you prepare the client VM to manage your cluster for connected and disconnected Azure Stack Hub instances, and verify the installation.
 <!-- TZLASDKFIX2 Line above was previously: